Daniel-lins/resgate-game/README.md

 ## Sobre o projeto

-Projeto feio no bootcamp JavaScript Game Developer da <a href="https://digitalinnovation.one/">Digital Innovation one </a>
+Projeto feito no bootcamp JavaScript Game Developer da <a href="https://digitalinnovation.one/">Digital Innovation one </a>

 ## Game